syncfusion-content/flutter-docs/Flutter/cartesian-charts/chart-types.md

 ### Dashed line

-The [`dashArray`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/StackedLine100Series/dashArray.html) property of [`StackedLine100Series`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/StackedLine100Series-class.html) can be used to render line series with dashes.
+The `dashArray` property of `StackedLine100Series` is used to render line series with dashes.
 Odd value is considered as rendering size and even value is considered as gap.

 {% highlight dart %}